Make a referral

 What do I mean by Care & Support?

-Care does things for, and to, patients.
-It is often the focus when a patient first returns home from hospital, particularly if they have both physical and brain injuries.
-What I call Support services step in next, this type of assistance allows patients to do things for themselves up until they meet a challenge they cannot master.
-This is where a Support service is invited to provide assistance.
+Support services step in next.
+This type of assistance allows patients to do things for themselves up until they meet a challenge they cannot master.
+This is where a Support service is invited to assist.

 What is good rehabilitation?